 Upper plinth supporting the statue 1.25 x 2.45 metres.

 Frieze height 31 cm; entire length about 6.5 metres.

 The monument was excavated by the French Archeological School in Athens 1893-1896.
 Only the foundation and some of the blocks of the pillar remain at the site in Delphi; the inscription and frieze can be be seen in Room XII of the Delphi Archaeological Museum.

 M. F. Courby, Topgraphie et Architecture: La Terrasse du Temple.
 Fouilles du Delphes, Tome II, Chapitre IX: Les monuments votifs dans la région du temple. École française d'Athènes. Éditions de Boccard, Paris, 1927.
-At archive.org.
+At the Internet Archive.

 Chapter IX deals with preliminary studies of the remains of votive monuments found around the Temple of Apollo, including the pedestals of Prusias II, Eumenes II and Aemilius Paullus (see illustration, right).

 About the inscriptions on the monuments: Fouilles de Delphes, Tome III, Ascicule IV: Inscriptions de la terrasse du temple et de la région nord du sanctuaire.
 Nos.
 1 à 86, Monuments de Messéniens de Paul-Émile et de Prusias par Gaston Colin. École française d'Athènes. Éditions de Boccard, Paris, 1930.
-At archive.org.
+At the Internet Archive.

 Heinz Kähler, Der Fries vom Reiterdenkmal des Aemilius Paullus in Delphi.
 Monumenta Artis Romanae, V. Gebr.
 Mann, Berlin, 1965.